April 16, 2025

 Potential Effects of China’s Gallium and Germanium Export Restrictions on the U.S. Economy

-Modeling the Impact on U.S. GDP
+Modeling the Impact on US GDP

 Sector-Specific Impacts